shangar21/audio-engine/README.md

 ## Current Capabilities

 - One-way audio streaming from one device to another
     - Plays all output of one device on another
+    - allows for one way microphone pass, but not bidirectional
 - Simple Axum-based HTTP server to start sender or receiver on request

 ---